andrienr/p4ds/README.md

 - multilabel classification for detecting the review topic
 - multiclass classification for detecting review polarity

-Both models are composed of 2 dense neural network layers
+Both models are bidirectional LSTM neural networks

 They are trained on a dataset, taken from http://sag.art.uniroma2.it/absita/data/, that contains annotated hotel reviews scraped from the website booking.com